-The forkOffChild() method has a sibling - the runChildDirectly() method, which will run the child ta immediately within the current thread instead of scheduling the child task for asynchronous proce pool.
-Typically you'll call forkOffChild() on all sub-tasks but the last, which you invoke directly wi overhead.
+The forkOffChild() method has a sibling - the runChildDirectly() method, which will run the child to immediately within the current thread instead of scheduling the child task for asynchronous procepool.
+Typically you'll call \forkOffChild() on all sub-tasks but the last, which you invoke directly wie overhead.